 - I found it helpful to have someone guide me through this process who understood the financial repercussions of different decisions regarding how I wanted to support my boys.

 For example, you will need to decide whether you will want to rely solely on governments benefits, use your own private resources to pay for supports, or some combination of the two.
 Understanding the implications of these decisions can help you avoid making mistakes that will rob your child of important supports once you are no longer able to support them.
-Two Maryland businesses that can help with the SSI application process and also with helping you evaluate your support options are:
+Some businesses that can help with the SSI application process and also with helping you evaluate your support options are:

 - A representative payee may be appointed by the Social Security Administration for your child if they determine that your child needs help managing their Supplemental Security Income benefit payments.